September 25, 2024

 Origis Energy, TVA Sign PPA for 200MW Solar, Storage Project

-Origis Energy, a U.S. renewable energy provider, has signed a power purchase agreement (PPA) with the Tennessee Valley Authority (TVA) for a 200-MW solar project paired with a 200-MW/800-MWh energy storage system in Mississippi.
+US renewable energy provider Origis Energy has entered into a power purchase agreement (PPA) with the Tennessee Valley Authority (TVA) for a 200-MW solar project and a 200-MW/800-MWh energy storage project in Mississippi.

 Origis and TVA Launch Major Solar and Storage Project in Mississippi

-Under the agreement, Origis Energy will develop, build, and operate the Hope Solar + Storage facility in Clay County.
-The project will feature 200 MWac of solar power and 200 MW (800 MWh) of battery energy storage, significantly enhancing TVA’s clean energy capabilities in the state.
+Origis Energy and the Tennessee Valley Authority (TVA) have signed a power purchase agreement to expand solar and storage capabilities in Mississippi.
+Through this agreement, Origis will develop, build, and operate the Hope Solar + Storage facility in Clay County, which will feature 200 MWac of solar power and 200 MW (800 MWh) of energy storage.

 solar panels and battery storage

-The Hope Solar + Storage facility in Mississippi will provide 200 MW of solar power and 200 MW of energy storage, enhancing clean energy for TVA by 2028.
+The Hope Solar + Storage facility in Mississippi will supply 200 MW of solar power and 200 MW of energy storage, bolstering TVA’s clean energy supply by 2028.
 (Image: Collected)

 Power generated by the facility will be sold to TVA to support the region’s rapid population and economic growth.
-The Hope facility is expected to begin commercial operations by the end of 2028, pending the necessary environmental and developmental permits.
+The Hope facility is slated to begin commercial operations by the end of 2028, pending necessary environmental and developmental permits and approvals.

 “TVA is a clean energy leader, and we take our mission of Environmental Stewardship seriously to increase the amount of affordable, reliable, renewable energy in our portfolio.
 This project is an example of American-led energy innovation that creates avenues of opportunity, providing economic benefits to communities and our customers while enhancing our nation’s energy security,” said Jeremy Fisher, senior VP, strategy and commercial officer for TVA Commercial Energy Solutions.